$0 Texas Micro-School & Pod Kit — Start Your Learning Pod Legally and on Your Own Terms

 Why Not Just Use the Free Resources?

 The Texas Home School Coalition offers a free co-op startup manual.
 Policy blogs break down SB 1955.
 Podcasts from Prenda and KaiPod explain the vision of micro-schooling.
+Etsy sells "micro-school starter kits" for $5.
 Here is exactly what you run into when you try to build a pod from those sources alone:

-- THSC gives you the legal baseline — and then routes you into a conservative Christian community infrastructure.
-Their co-op materials are written explicitly for Christian homeschool families.
-Accessing their full guidance requires joining their organization and accepting their ideological framing.
-The secular parent is left behind.
+• THSC gives you the legal baseline — and then puts you on a conservative political advocacy mailing list.
+Their co-op materials are written explicitly for Christian homeschool families and assume you share their theological and political framework.
+The secular parent isn't just left behind — they're actively filtered out.

-- Policy blogs explain SB 1955 but provide zero templates.
+• Policy blogs explain SB 1955 but provide zero templates.
 You learn that zoning boards can't regulate your pod.
-You do not receive the checklist, the parent agreement framework, or the liability waiver to operationalize that knowledge.
+You do not receive the compliance checklist, the parent agreement, or the liability waiver to operationalize that knowledge.

 Free resources give you the inspiration and the legal baseline.
-The Kit gives you the templates, checklists, and frameworks to execute this week.
+The Pod Founder's Playbook gives you the templates, checklists, and frameworks to execute this week.

 — Less Than One Month of a Franchise Platform Fee